Curious how a woman who tried teaching English abroad all over the world became a famous travel blogger?

 That was my first travel experience and since then I have actively sought for myself how I can live, work and travel in other countries.
 This always opens up doors to travel experiences.
 I usually find these opportunities through friends or websites.

-TT: How did you find the money to fund all your traveling?
+TT: How did you find the money to fund all your travel?

 The money for our trip has always come from savings due to working.
 We have had some success in real estate investing which helped fund some of our travels.
 The teaching program in the US paid for my flights and the teaching program in Bangkok provided us with a Bangkok hotel.